mitre/fieldmanual/sphinx-docs/How-to-Build-Agents.md

 There are currently several built-in contacts available: http, tcp, udp, websocket, gist (via Github), and dns.

+For additional stealth, supporting agents can use SSH tunneling to tunnel built-in contacts like HTTP, TCP, and UDP.
+For more information on SSH tunneling, see the [SSH tunneling section](SSH-Tunneling.md).

 ## Building an agent: HTTP contact

 Start by getting a feel for the HTTP endpoint, which are located in the contacts/contact_http.py module.